 PZR® offers several zoning report options:

-- PZR Report®: The PZR Report® is the full zoning review for the use of all parties up to and including the closing table.
+- PZR Report®: The PZR Report® provides a full zoning compliance review, outlining conformance, risk, and rebuildability in the event of destruction, which could impact the borrower and the lender in a transaction.
 PZR® reviews the current Municipal Zoning Requirements along with the existing Survey in conjunction with Municipal approvals and historical documents.
 Conformance Status is confirmed to Zoning as to Permitted Uses, Building Setbacks, Building Height, Density/FAR, and Parking, as well as and a Right to Re-Build statement for Legally Nonconforming Issues.
 Documents obtained from Municipalities: Zoning Verification Letter – including copy of Municipal Zone Map, copies of applicable Variances, Special Permits, Conditions, Ordinances and Rezoning Approvals, copies of Outstanding Zoning / Building Code / Fire Code Violation, as well as copies of existing Certificates of Occupancy and Approved Site Plans.

 - Executive Summary Report (ESR): The ESR reviews the current Zoning Requirements against the existing ALTA Survey for conformance, and is used by real estate professionals needing a quick look at the zoning conformance issues at the property, without full document review.
 An ESR can be provided without a Survey, but perhaps with qualifications.
 Conformance is determined as to Permitted Uses, Building Setbacks, Building Height, Density/Bulk/FAR, and Parking, from review and analysis of the underlying Zoning Code.
 Applicable Municipal Zoning Code Sections are attached to the ESR, as well as the current Zoning Map.
 No other documents ordered from the Municipality, unless determined necessary.